Dayton Domestic Violence Lawyer

 The best decision you can make is to hire an experienced Dayton criminal defense lawyer to represent you.

-At Suhre & Associates, LLC, our team of defense attorneys includes a former prosecutor, a former police officer, and several former public defenders.
+At Suhre & Associates DUI and Criminal Defense Lawyers, our team of defense attorneys includes a former prosecutor, a former police officer, and several former public defenders.
 This means that we have a well-rounded and incredibly comprehensive appreciation of Ohio’s criminal justice system.
 We know what you’re up against and are uniquely qualified to help you fight the charges.

 When you hire our Dayton, Ohio law firm, you can expect us to: